 Document Actions

-The goal of this course is to begin developing reading, speaking, listening, writing, and cultural skills in Arabic.
-The course stresses communication using both formal and informal Arabic.
-Emphasis is also placed on reading authentic texts from Arabic media, listening to and watching audio and video materials, and developing students' understanding of Arab culture.
-Preparation for class is an essential component of course, allowing us to devote in-class time to communicating in the language rather than talking "about" the language.
-Students will be evaluated on attendance and class participation, daily homework assignments, quizzes, writing and oral exercises, a final oral interview and a final examination.
-This class is not for native/heritage speakers.
-Native/heritage speakers should consult the Head of the Arabic program for exemption or for placement into ARB 148 or 248.
-(Ali, Elinson, Stone, Staff)
+The goal of these courses is to begin developing reading, speaking, listening, writing, and cultural skills in Arabic.
+The courses teach formal and informal Arabic simultaneously.
+After learning the alphabet in the first 18 to 20 class-hours of ARB 101, emphasis is placed on reading authentic texts from Arabic-language media, listening to and watching audio and video materials, and developing students' understanding of Arab culture.
+Preparation for class and homework (at least 5 hours outside of class per week) are essential components of the course, allowing us to devote in-class time to communicating in the language rather than talking "about" the language.
+Students will be evaluated on attendance and class preparation/participation, daily homework assignments, quizzes, writing and oral exercises (i.e. skits), a final oral interview and a final examination.
+This class is not for native speakers/heritage learners .
+Native speakers/heritage learners should consult Professor Alex Elinson for exemption or placement into ARB 148 or 248.

 (No knowledge of Arabic or any other foreign language is required for these courses.)

-Advanced Topics in Arabic Literature and Culture (ARB 300) 3 credits -- 3 hours
+Topics in Arabic Literature and Culture (ARB 200) 3 credits -- 3 hours

 This course explores the relationship between the development of the Arab novel and the challenges faced by the Arab World in the twentieth century.
 The Arab novel is a rich site to explore how writers in the region have grappled with issues such as urbanization, war, imperialism, nationalism, gender, and the politics of translation.
 We will explore these questions through the reading of novels by writers such as Sonallah Ibrahim (Egypt), Ghassan Kanafani (Palestine), Hanan al-Shaykh (Lebanon), al-Tayyib Salih (The Sudan), Assia Djebar (Algeria) and others.
 In addition to novels, we will read a variety of secondary texts and watch at least one feature film from the region.
 All readings are in English.
 Format: discussion with some lecturing.
-The final grade will be based on class participation, short weekly reaction papers, a final presentation and a final paper of 10 to 12 pages.
-(Elinson, Stone, Staff)
+The final grade will be based on attendance, class participation, short weekly reaction papers and/or weekly quizzes, a final presentation and a final paper of 10 to 12 pages.

 Writing Intensive Course